ucb-bar/chipyard/docs/VLSI/Tutorial.rst

     ``./scripts/init-vlsi.sh asap7``

-to pull the HAMMER & plugin submodules.
+to pull the Hammer & plugin submodules.
 Note that for technologies other than ``asap7``, the tech submodule must be added in the ``vlsi`` folder first.

 Pull the Hammer environment into the shell: